I

 Surface Dyslexia

 People who can easily sound out new words but don’t recognise familiar words by sight may have surface dyslexia.
-In this case, experts believe that the brain has difficulty recognising what words look like to process words faster.
+In this case, experts believe that the brain has difficulty identifying what words look like, which slows processing.

 • Slower reading rate